jpillora/grunt-source/README.md

 ```

 This directory structure is for [grunt-source-web](https://github.com/jpillora/grunt-source-web)
-to build optimized static websites, ready to be hosted.
+to build optimised static websites, ready to be hosted.

 ## Usage